-10 Medications that Cause False Positive Drug Tests
+10 Medications That Can Cause False Positive Drug Tests

 From time to time we hear about people claiming that they failed a drug test because of a false positive, but incorrect results of drug tests can actually happen.
 Below are 10 common prescriptions and over-the-counter medications that you’ll want to consider.
 And of course, before taking (or changing) any prescriptions, please consult with your physician.

 Diphenhydramine is an antihistamine used to relieve symptoms of allergy, hay fever, and the common cold.
-It is a common ingredient over—the—counter allergy—relief and sleep—aid products.
+It is a common ingredient in over the counter, allergy relief and sleep aid products.
 It is also used to prevent and treat nausea, vomiting and dizziness caused by motion sickness.
 Diphenhydramine can also be used to help you relax and fall asleep.
 This medication works by blocking a certain natural substance (histamine) that your body makes during an allergic reaction.
 Its drying effects on such symptoms as watery eyes and runny nose are caused by blocking another natural substance made by your body (acetylcholine).
 Taking diphenhydramine could trigger a positive test result for methadone or PCP.

 Fluoxetine is an SSRI used to treat depression, panic attacks, obsessive compulsive disorder, bulimia, and a severe form of premenstrual syndrome (premenstrual dysphoric disorder).
 Taking Fluoxetine might trigger a false positive in drug screenings for amphetamine, methamphetamine, or LSD.

-Amitriptyline is used to treat mental/mood problems such as depression.
+Amitriptyline is used to treat mental and mood problems such as depression.
 It may help improve mood and feelings of well-being, relieve anxiety and tension, help you sleep better, and increase your energy level.
 This medication belongs to a class of medications called tricyclic antidepressants.
 It works by affecting the balance of certain natural chemicals (neurotransmitters such as serotonin) in the brain.

 Amitriptyline might trigger a false positive on a urine test that is testing for the hallucinogenic drug LSD (lysergic acid diethylamide).